Suggested searches: Elections, Societies, Disabled students,Allergies

 Unfortunately academic judgement cannot be appealed.
 The University considers its marking process to be sufficiently rigorous to prevent bias from affecting a student's mark.
 There may be grounds on which you can appeal a mark; for instance if there is an irregularity in the assessment process e.g. you only had two hours in what should have been a three hour exam, or you have mitigating circumstances which you could not disclose via the extenuating circumstance procedure.
 Please go the section on appeals for more information on appealing an Award Board decision.

 If you have a Learner Support Agreement, see if it allows you to negotiate extensions.
-If so, talk to your course tutor.
+If so, talk to your course tutor before the assessment submission deadline.
 If not, see our information on Exceptional Circumstances.

 You apply for Exceptional Circumstances by completing the online form via your e:Vision portal.
 The portal will also allow you to upload supporting documents.
-It is important to note that your application will not go through until you press the "send" button.
+Your application will not go through until you press the "send" button.
 Please look at our section on Exceptional Circumstances for more information on what you can claim and how to go about it.

 Usually, yes; but it does depend on what year you're in and it may well have financial implications.
 Please call us for advice specific to your circumstances.

 If it is an issue affecting your cohort, then you may want to contact your academic rep and take the matter up with Student Voice.
-If you want to go through the University complaints procedure, the Student Advice Centre can offer guidance on this process.
+If you want to go through the University complaints procedure, we can offer guidance on this process.
 One does not preclude the other.